 - Political events: Elections and Government monetary policies

 - CPI (Consumer Price Index): Measurements of the average prices of goods and services for buyers and sellers.
 The best source of inflation data.

 - PMI (Purchasing Manager’s Index): Survey of purchasing managers regarding a particular business sector

 - PPI (Producer Price Index)

 - Central Bank Rate: Monetary policies made by the country’s central banks over raising, retaining, or lowering interest rates

 - Durable Goods Orders: Data about manufacturing activity of durable goods

-The use of an economic calendar is an effective tool for traders to manage information and being able to understand and analyse economic events is an important skill of a good trader.
-There are many available online customizable calendars in the internet to suit any trader’s preference and trading strategy.
+The use of an economic calendar is an effective tool for traders to manage information and being able to understand and analyze economic events is an important skill of a good trader.
+There are many available online customizable calendars on the internet to suit any trader’s preference and trading strategy.
 With high risks at stake in Forex trading, it is imperative to have all the necessary tools for risk aversion and better trading strategies.